junxit/us-congress-bills-117/metadata.md

 - 2022-02-08 — Introduced in House
 - 2022-02-08 — Introduced in House
 - 2022-02-08 — Referred to the House Committee on Natural Resources.
+- 2022-02-11 — Referred to the Subcommittee for Indigenous Peoples of the United States.
+- 2022-02-11 — Referred to the Subcommittee on Water, Oceans, and Wildlife.
+- 2022-03-17 — Subcommittee Hearings Held.
+- 2022-04-06 — Committee Consideration and Mark-up Session Held.
+- 2022-04-06 — Ordered to be Reported by Unanimous Consent.
+- 2022-04-06 — Subcommittee for Indigenous Peoples of the United States Discharged.
+- 2022-04-06 — Subcommittee on Water, Oceans, and Wildlife Discharged.
+- 2022-04-25 — Placed on the Union Calendar, Calendar No. 222.
+- 2022-04-25 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-300.
+- 2022-04-25 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-300.